raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-statistical-weights-dataset.md

 - whether outputs are temporary, run-scoped, or durable,
 - expected QA checks or row-count reporting.

-The first implementation should use a lightweight internal runner. `PipelineDefinition` validates node metadata and builds one code-owned Celery Canvas for the run.
+The first implementation should use a lightweight internal runner.
+The base `PipelineDefinition` validates shared node metadata, and each concrete pipeline builds its own code-owned Celery Canvas for the run.
 Runner services create runs, launch the Canvas, execute nodes, and finalize run status:

 | DAG shape | Celery primitive | Use |
 | --- | --- | --- |
 | Linear dependency | `chain` | Run ordered nodes where each node depends on the prior node's output. |
 | Fan-out/fan-in dependency | `chord` | Run parallel header nodes, then run the body once after every header node succeeds. |

-The registry remains the executable DAG definition.
+Concrete pipeline classes remain the executable DAG definitions.
+The registry only maps approved pipeline keys to those classes.
 Pipeline authors hand-write the Celery Canvas for each approved pipeline.
-Node registry metadata is limited to the execution details the runner needs: node key, implementation, and input/output contracts.
+Node metadata is limited to the execution details the runner needs: node key, implementation, and input/output contracts.
 The Canvas should make the DAG visible: linear dependencies use `chain`, and parallel fan-in uses `chord` with a single fan-in body task.
 Remaining downstream nodes continue from that body task through an immutable link chain when needed.

 Celery tasks should receive stable identifiers: pipeline run ID, node key, output scope, and resolved upstream output versions.
 Node and finalize signatures should be immutable (`.si`) so upstream return values and chord header results are not appended to task arguments.
 Tasks load run context from the database, update `ETLNodeRun`, and persist any `ETLOutput` rows.
 The database remains the source of truth for orchestration state; Celery is the execution mechanism.